markyoder/wasp_clone/wasphalite/README.md

 This is a nested template with access to obj's context variable a=<a>, e=<e>

-Variables till accessible from parent data are x:<x>, and y:<y>, etc.
+Variables still accessible from parent data are x:<x>, and y:<y>, etc.
 ```

 #### Iterative File Import Using an Array or Ranges